isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_TASK_STORAGE.md

 This map type stores data keyed on a task.
 The user can only create, update or delete entries for existing tasks.
 When a task is deleted, the entry for that task is automatically removed.

-Userspace can read or update values for any task, granted they have a PID file descriptor for that task.
+Userspace can read or update values for any task, granted they have a process ID file descriptor for that task.

 ## Attributes